viscid-hub/Viscid/doc/installation.rst

     # or, if you don't have write permission, try
     # python setup.py install --user

-to kick the tires, use
+To see if the install succeeded, try

 .. code-block:: bash

+    # kick the tires
+    python -m viscid --check
+    # run the full test suite
     make instcheck

-to pull updates from github in the future, use
+To pull updates from github in the future, use

 .. code-block:: bash

     git pull
     python setup.py install

-    # or, if you don't have write permission, try
-    # python setup.py install --user

-Choice 2 (inplace)
+Choice 3b: inplace
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: bash